mhnvelu/aws-eks/01-EKS-Create-Cluster-using-eksctl/01-02-Create-EKSCluster-and-NodeGroups/README.md

 ## Step-02: Create & Associate IAM OIDC Provider for our EKS Cluster

-- To enable and use AWS IAM roles for Kubernetes service accounts on our EKS cluster, we must create & associate OIDC identity provider.
+- To use some Amazon EKS add-ons or to enable and use AWS IAM roles for Kubernetes service accounts on our EKS cluster, we must create & associate OIDC identity provider.
 - To do so using `eksctl` we can use the below command.
 - Use latest eksctl version